Last updated on 2026-03-12

 Program Overview

-The Hearing Instrument Specialist diploma program at Humber prepares students to become essential members of a hearing health-care team.
-Graduates will conduct comprehensive diagnostic hearing assessments, develop tailored hearing health-care plans, and dispense advanced digital assistive hearing devices.
-This program emphasizes both academic knowledge and hands-on experience, ensuring students are well-equipped to adapt to the evolving needs of patients and the latest technologies in hearing care.
-With a blend of online and in-person learning, exceptional faculty, and state-of-the-art facilities, students will emerge as confident clinicians and compassionate communicators, ready to make a significant impact in the field of hearing health.
+The Hearing Instrument Specialist diploma program at Humber prepares students to become essential members of the hearing health-care team.
+Students will learn to conduct comprehensive diagnostic hearing assessments, develop tailored hearing health-care plans, and dispense advanced digital assistive hearing devices.
+This program emphasizes both theoretical knowledge and hands-on experience, ensuring graduates are well-equipped to meet the evolving needs of patients.
+With a blend of online and in-person learning, students benefit from exceptional faculty and state-of-the-art facilities, including an on-campus hearing clinic.
+Graduates emerge as confident clinicians, ready to excel in their field and contribute positively to the health-care community.

 Program Structure

-The Hearing Instrument Specialist program is structured over a 4-semester period, combining theoretical knowledge with practical experience.
-Key features of the program include:
+The Hearing Instrument Specialist diploma program is structured over a period of 4 semesters.
+This comprehensive program combines various learning modalities to ensure students gain both theoretical knowledge and practical skills.
+Key features of the program structure include:

 - Combination of online and in-person learning models